ccooper1982/fcache/docs/src/lists.md

 For both sorted and unsorted lists get items:

 - Based on a range `[start,stop)` with negative positions permitted (similar to Python slicing)
-- Some commands have reverse versions, which work similar to C++'s reverse iterators
+- Some commands have reverse versions which iterate the list from tail to head

 ## Add Items

 - Unsorted List: items can be added anywhere in the list
-- Sorted List: order is defined by the sorted order
+- Sorted List: the list is sorted automatically, in ascending order

 ## Get Items